 2. Size, Fit and Filter Changes Matter

 Air filters cannot keep wildfire smoke from entering your space in the first place.
 They do, however, capture and reduce wildfire smoke pollutants.
-The result is fewer dangerous particulate matter, ground-level ozone and hazardous air pollutant particles circulating in your breathing air.
+The result is fewer particulate matter, ground-level ozone and hazardous air pollutant particles circulating.

 For air filters to truly benefit indoor air quality, ensuring the filter is the correct size is critical.
 You want to ensure a tight seal around the air filter with little air bypass.
 Make sure there are no gaps.
 It should be a snug fit for proper air filtration.
 And because a clogged or dirty air filter cannot protect your family, stick to routine filter changes.